Upcycling reduces Canada's waste by giving leftovers a second life

 If reusing rejected food wasn't enough, LOOP Mission also supplies its own byproduct — high-fibre pulp — to a company that converts it into dog treats.

 "We're always making sure that everything we produce, if we do produce waste, we use it again.
 So everything gets a second life, everything is upcycled.
 And it's giving value back to those rejected or those misfits of the industry," said Larouche.

 Anew is a recent project started by the Leftovers Foundation, a tech-enabled food rescue charity.
 The new venture is dedicated to using donation-based food that is destined for the trash to create a new product.

-Shelby Montgomery, vice-president of programs for Leftovers Foundation, calls the latter the connectors between excess food.
-Anew currently has 90 members in Calgary and Edmonton, Alta.
-It has upcycled more than 1,700 pounds of food from April 2020 to May 2021.
+Shelby Montgomery, vice-president of programs for Leftovers Foundation, called the latter the "connectors between excess food" in a 2021 interview with The Weather Network.
+From April 2020 to May 2021, it upcycled more than 1,700 pounds of food.

 (1961 Popcorn Co.)

 "There's so much food in Canada that ends up in the landfill.
 And the real shame about it is that so much of it is still good.
 It's still in good shape, it's still good quality.
-It's beyond edible, it's still fresh," Montgomery told The Weather Network recently.
+It's beyond edible, it's still fresh," said Montgomery.

 She said much of the food waste Anew diverts is a distribution issue or results from a lack of shelf space.
 "So this really captures a lot of that food that is avoidable food waste," said Montgomery.